jamesmcginnis/worm-weather-card/README.md

 ## ✨ Features

 - **Animated atmospheric canvas** — condition-accurate sky with birds, aurora, shooting stars, comets, planes with contrails, dust motes, heat shimmer, rain, snow, lightning and more
-- **Depth-layered volumetric clouds** — multi-puff organic clouds with rim highlights, parallax movement and lightning flash response
+- **Depth-layered volumetric clouds** — multi-puff organic clouds with rim highlights, parallax movement, and lightning flash response
-- **Sci-Fi Effects** — occasional surprise visitors including a UFO with a waving alien, the USS Enterprise swooping toward warp, a sperm whale and accompanying bowl of petunias falling from the sky (with appropriate thoughts), and a swirling wormhole that opens and closes
+- **Sci-Fi Effects** — individually toggleable surprise visitors:
+  - 🛸 **UFO** — alien saucer glides in, hovers with a tractor beam, and a tiny alien waves from the dome before it zooms away
+  - 🚀 **USS Enterprise** — NCC-1701 cruises across the full screen at a shallow angle, then engages warp and climbs out of frame with glowing nacelle trails
+  - 🟩 **Borg Cube** — flies in, locks a cone-shaped green tractor beam onto the Sun or Moon, causing it to turn red and wobble, then disengages and departs. *Resistance is futile.*
+  - ⭕ **Stargate** — a Stargate SG-1 style kawoosh erupts, the gate holds open with rippling blue liquid surface and rotating chevron symbols, then closes
 - **Live radar map** — powered by [RainViewer](https://www.rainviewer.com/), continuously animating the past ~2 hours of precipitation with smooth crossfade between frames and a vivid TITAN colour scheme.
 Pinch and scroll to zoom, drag to pan
 - **Forecast tab** — scrollable day tabs with hourly breakdown; tap any day to see that day's hourly forecast
 - **Weather tab** — compact current conditions with hourly strip and condition tiles (humidity, wind, pressure, UV, visibility, dew point, cloud cover, precipitation)